Hesperian Health Guides

 Before you begin: ask questions!

-Before you take out a tooth, you need to learn about the person’s health.
-Tell the person what to expect, and then ask:
+Before you take out a tooth, you need to learn some things about the person’s health.
+This can help you tell the person what to expect.
+Ask:

 • Do you bleed a lot when your skin is cut?
-(If so, you may bleed a lot when your tooth comes out.)
+(If so, the person may bleed a lot when their tooth comes out.)

 • Do you have swollen feet and difficulty breathing?
-(You may have heart disease.)
+(The person may have heart disease, which limits how much anesthetic you can give.)

 • Do you have any allergies?
-(You may be allergic to some medicines we give when we take out a tooth.)
+(The person may be allergic to some medicines we give when we take out a tooth.)

-• Are you a diabetic?
-(If you have diabetes, your wound will take a long time to heal.)
+• Do you have diabetes?
+(If the person has diabetes, their wound will take a longer time to heal.)

 • Are you pregnant?
 (Some problems can be treated during pregnancy, but sometimes it is better to wait.)